Capturing Striking Images When Photographing a RIB

 Don’t forget the engine(s) shot from different angles when photographing a RIB.

-This could include specialised equipment, high-quality materials, or any recent upgrades or renovations.
+This includes specialized equipment, high-quality materials, or any recent upgrades or renovations.

 It effectively directs attention to the subject.